peng1055/Dynamic-Supply-Chain/README.md

 6. Transportation costs from facilities to warehouses<br>
 7. Inventory costs of products in warehouses<br>
 8. Transportation costs from warehouses to customers<br>

 <br><br>
 From above description, we could know the purpose of SCM is to minimize the above cost.
-In the following part, we will introduce the notations, decision variables, and input data required by the model.
+Suppose these eight costs are all linear functions, we will introduce the notations, decision variables, and input data required by the model in the following part.
 <br><br>
 <ol>
 <li><h3><b> Notations of SCM</b></h3></li>